 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-It is recommended to not to download and install any software through third party downloaders, installers, unofficial pages and other sources that are mentioned in the paragraph above.
-It should be done by using only official ages and direct download links.
-Furthermore, installed software and operating system must be updated via implemented functions and/or tools that are designed by official developers.
-Attachments (or web links) in received irrelevant emails that are sent from unknown, suspicious addresses should not be opened.
-No software or operating system should be activated through software unofficial activation tools.
-It is not legal to bypass activation of software this way and it often leads to installation of high-risk malware.
-One more important thing is to regularly scan a computer for threats with a reputable anti-spyware or antivirus software and always keep it up do date.
-If your computer is already infected with Oled, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not download or install software through third party downloaders, installers, unofficial pages or other the sources mentioned above.
+Use only official web pages and direct download links.
+Installed software and operating systems must be updated via implemented functions/tools that are designed by official developers.
+Attachments or web links received via irrelevant emails sent from unknown, suspicious addresses should not be opened.
+Do not activate software or operating systems through unofficial activation tools.
+It is illegal to bypass activation of software in this way and it often leads to installation of high-risk malware.
+Regularly scan the computer for threats with reputable anti-spyware or antivirus software and keep it up do date.
+If your computer is already infected with Oled, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Oled ransomware's text file ("readme-warning.txt"):
+Text presented in Oled ransomware text file ("readme-warning.txt"):

 ::: Greetings :::